 I made Tic Tac Toe, using the pygame library for visualization/UI.
 Pretty simple, just a lot of repetitive lines for win checks and variable naming.
 Fun little project for practice!

-Last but not least in the "adva, an automated fishing program, or a "hack" as some might say.
+An automated fishing program, or a "hack" as some might say.
 No, it doesn't actually hack the game or anything, it just mimics the movements of your cursor and keyboard so you can afk.
 I will not be naming what game this is for specifically.
 Decently simple, uses pyautogui for movements, and numpy for handling the screen detection and cv2 for color detection.
-I made this a while ago and I'm not exactly familiar with the libraries, so apologies if I messed up the names/functions!

 Another simple little fun game.
 Very much unfinished, as I got busy and slowly forgot about it.
 The core mechanics work well though!